Understand

 Understanding EDs

 Eating disorders are mental health conditions that affect eating, the body, and self-esteem.
-They can affect anyone, at any age.
+They can affect anyone, at any age, and early support makes referral and recovery more straightforward.

 Disorders